smartdevicelink/sdl_java_suite/CONTRIBUTING.md

 Third party contributions are essential for making this repository great.
 However, we do have a few guidelines we need contributors to follow.

+### Issues
+If writing a bug report, please make sure [it has enough info](http://yourbugreportneedsmore.info).
+Include all relevant information.

+If requesting a feature, understand that we appreciate the input!
+However, it may not immediately fit our roadmap, and it may take a while for us to get to your request, if we are able to at all.

 ### Gitflow
 We use Gitflow as our branch management system.
 Please read up on it [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 The main points you should know are: